amethyst/rendy/README.md

 A rendering engine based on [`gfx-hal`], which mimics the [`Vulkan`] API.

+## Building

+This library requires standard build tools for the target platforms, except in the case of windows - the spirv-compiler feature requires Ninja to be installed for compilation. https://ninja-build.org

 ## Features

 Most importantly `rendy` features safer API by checking important states and invariants.